How to Fight a Check Fraud Charge in NJ

-Handling Check Fraud Charges in Morristown, Paterson, Elizabeth, Newark, Hackensack, Jersey City NJ
+Handling Check Fraud Charges in Bergen County Superior Court, Hackensack NJ

 Call The Tormey Law Firm anytime at (201)-556-1570 for a free consultation with one of the firm’s skilled criminal defense attorneys.
 They are happy to discuss your case, answer your pressing questions, and if you choose to obtain further services, you can move forward with confidence and a dedicated defender on your side.

 Check Fraud Charges in NJ: N.J.S.A.
 2C:21-5

 The New Jersey Criminal Code addresses the crime of check fraud or “issuing bad checks” in Statute N.J.S.A.
 2C:21-5, which dictates:

 A person who issues or passes a check or similar sight order for the payment of money, knowing that it will not be honored by the drawee, commits an offense as provided for in subsection c. of this section.
 For the purposes of this section as well as in any prosecution for theft committed by means of a bad check, an issuer is presumed to know that the check or money order (other than a post-dated check or order) would not be paid, if: